alanng10/class-lang/Docue/Article/Word/a.md

 Word "mod" has meaning that is change.

+Word "item" has meaning that is list one of multiple.

 Word "copy" has meaning that is clone.

 Word "iter" has meaning that is enumerate.